git/git.github.io/rev_news/drafts/edition-94.md

   and Git repositories in general, due to missing or lacking [`.gitignore`](https://git-scm.com/docs/gitignore) files.
 Article by Gabor Szabo on DEV\.to (also known as The Practical Dev).
-  There is also some good information in comments.
+  There is also some good information in the comments.
 * [What are your git aliases?](https://dev.to/imjoseangel/what-are-your-git-aliases-43om)
   by Jose Angel Munoz on DEV\.to.
 * [How to Close a Pull Request - Merge Commit vs Squash vs Rebase on GitHub](https://leonardomontini.dev/close-pr-strategy-merge-commit-squash-rebase/)